briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

-        1. _(A)_ An officer, agent or employee or this or any other state or the United States, or to a law enforcement officer, who is authorized to carry concealed weapons or dangerous ordnance, or is authorized to carry handguns and is acting within the scope of the officer’s, agent’s or employee’s duties;
+        1. _(A)_ An officer, agent or employee or this or any other state or the United States, or to a law enforcement officer, who is authorized to carry concealed weapons or dangerous ordnance, or is authorized to carry handguns and is acting within the scope of the officer's, agent's or employee's duties;

         2. _(B)_ Any person who is employed in this State, who is authorized to carry concealed weapons or dangerous ordnance or is authorized to carry